playduck/sklearn-porter-demo/readme.md

 # sklearn-porter-demo

-This project demonstrates generating `C` source code from a sklear model using `sklear-porter` on python 3.
+This project demonstrates generating `C` source code from a sklearn model using `sklearn-porter` on python 3.

 ## Usage